Wilmington Healthcare Database Privacy Notice

 - You have taken part in a healthcare study or a healthcare event

-- Your data was provided to us by a pharmaceutical company following a rep or MSL visit for validation
+- Your data was provided to us by a pharmaceutical or medical devices company following engagement for validation

-Some of the communications and services you will have received may be from Wilmington Healthcare on one it’s brands such as Binley’s, OnMedica or HSJ.
+Some of the communications and services you will have received may be from Wilmington Healthcare or HSJ, or previously from one of its legacy brands such as Binley’s.
 However, some of the communications or services that you receive from time to time may have come from another organisation or brand, who either provide a service to you or have sent you information or an invite that they believe to be relevant to your professional role or field of work, using our database as a circulation or distribution list.
-This could include regulators, professional bodies, academic institutions, NHS organisations and suppliers to the NHS including pharmaceutical companies.
+This could include regulators, professional bodies, academic institutions, NHS organisations and suppliers to the NHS including pharmaceutical and medical devices companies.

-- Membership and subscription services such as OnMedica, HSJ and MIMS
+- Membership and subscription services such as Health Service Journal (HSJ)

 - Invitations to take part in healthcare and other studies, paid-for research or to request your views with regards to your work